Eric Gerets

-Eric Maria Gerets (/nl/; (Note: In isolation, Gerets is pronounced /nl/.) born 18 May 1954) is a Belgian football manager and former player.
+Eric Maria Gerets (/nl/; (Note: In isolation, Gerets is pronounced /nl/.) born 18 May 1954) is a Belgian former professional football manager and player.
+Nicknamed "The Lion (of Flanders)", he was regarded as one of the top right-backs in Europe at his peak and is considered one of the greatest players in Belgian football history.

-As a striker, he started his playing career as an amateur for his local team AA Rekem, before achieving success as a right-back with Standard Liège and PSV.
-Nicknamed "The Lion (of Flanders)", Gerets was regarded as one of the top right-backs in Europe at his peak and is considered one of the greatest players in Belgian football history.
-He is famous for having captained PSV to their first and only European Cup win in 1988.
+Gerets started his playing career as a striker for local amateur team AA Rekem, before achieving success as a right-back with Standard Liège and PSV.
+He captained PSV to their first and only European Cup win in 1988.

-As a coach, Gerets is one of six managers – along with José Mourinho, Carlo Ancelotti, Giovanni Trapattoni, Tomislav Ivić and Ernst Happel – to have won top domestic league championships in at least four countries.
+As a coach, Gerets is one of six managers – along with José Mourinho, Carlo Ancelotti, Giovanni Trapattoni, Tomislav Ivić and Ernst Happel – to have won domestic league championships in at least four countries.

 Club career

 Gerets began his career playing for amateur side AA Rekem before joining then titleholders Standard de Liège.
 Making his debut 16 April 1972 coming on for Silvester Takač against FC Diest.
 In the 1972–73 season Standard reached the Cup final, manager Vlatko Marković let Gerets start despite not being an established first team member as Standard lost 2–1 to fierce rivals Anderlecht.
 The following season, Gerets replaced 29-year-old Jacques Beurlet and became the first choice right-back for the Rouches.
 In 1975 Gerets made his debut for the national team.

 Gerets played for Standard Liège, A.C.
 Milan, MVV Maastricht and PSV, winning among others the 1987–88 European Cup, two Belgian championships and six Dutch championships.

 Gerets was an offensively-minded right-back, known for his stamina, tactical discipline, grit and mental toughness.
 In combination with his physical appearance (hair blowing in the wind, a full but elegant beard, slumped trunk) he was soon nicknamed "The Lion".
 He was also known for long distance throw-ins.